Today's Count and Latest Updates

 - 1 new case in Los Alamos County

-Today’s announced cases include additional positive tests from the La Vida Llena long-term care facility in Albuquerque, where 5 additional residents and 8 additional staff members have now tested positive for COVID-19.
+Today’s announced cases include additional positive tests from the La Vida Llena long-term care facility in Albuquerque, where one additional resident and two additional staff members have now tested positive for COVID-19.

-- A male in his 60s from McKinley County who died Saturday, April 4.
-The individual was hospitalized and had underlying medical conditions.
+- A male in his 40s from McKinley County who died April 5.
+The individual had underlying chronic medical conditions.

-Including the above newly reported cases, New Mexico has now had a total of 541 positive tests for COVID-19.
-The case numbers announced Friday, April 3, erroneously included three duplicates.
-Those numerical errors have now been corrected and are reflected in today’s total New Mexico COVID-19 case report, which currently stands at 543:
+Including the above newly reported cases, New Mexico has now had a total of 624 positive tests for COVID-19:

 Catron County: 1